firebolt-db/godocs/docs/Overview/billing.md

 The Standard edition is best for teams seeking a low-cost entry point without the need to manage compute infrastructure.
 It offers high performance with sub-second query latency, flexible compute scaling within a single cluster.
 Security features include Role-Based Access Control (RBAC), single sign-on (SSO), multi-factor authentication (MFA), and audit logging.
 Standard includes a flexible compute option that is optimized for either storage or for compute.
 Firebolt manages your compute infrastructure, software maintenance, and upgrades.

 **Enterprise edition**
 The Enterprise edition is designed for organizations that need advanced security, compliance, and automatic compute scaling.
-It includes all the features in the Standard edition, plus multi-cluster scaling, auto-scaling for concurrency, [AWS PrivateLink]({% link Guides/security/privatelink.md %}), and HIPAA compliance support.
+It includes all the features in the Standard edition, plus multi-cluster scaling, auto-scaling for concurrency, [AWS PrivateLink]({% link Guides/security/privatelink.md %}), and compliance support such as HIPAA and GDPR.

 **Dedicated edition**
 The Dedicated edition is ideal for organizations that require high levels of security and isolation, such as those operating in government clouds.
 It includes all the features in the Enterprise edition, plus complete data isolation on a single-tenant infrastructure, offering the highest level of security.